-This is the Saint of the Day list of Saints and Blessedes whose feast day falls on May 1 every year.
+This is the Saint of the Day list of Saints and Blessedes whose feast day is May 1 2023.

 Blessed Julian Cesarello de Valle